 It seems this isn’t pie-in-the-sky thinking either.
 Trident’s nutrient recycling system is already proving itself to reduce costs for some significant dairy operations.
 Prairie’s Edge Farms (formerly, Fair Oaks Farms), at Fair Oaks Indiana is one of America’s most influential dairy operations.
 They are also one of Trident’s early adopters of Nutrient Recovery Systems.
 Dr. Mike McCloskey, CEO of Prairie’s Edge, is pleased with the nutrient recovery initiative suggesting efficiencies the Trident system is providing could reduce the farm’s overall costs associated manure operation as much as 33 percent.
 “Manure has been taking an oversized slice of our operational budget for years,” says McCloskey.
 “Based on our experience so far, the Trident system could bring our overall manure operations costs for manure back into balance.
 Being able to do that would be healthy for the entire industry.”

 Understanding that, if the new advancements as presented in Washington DC have the potential to improve the technology even more, nutrient recovery is looking pretty positive for the dairy industry.
 There’s little doubt these developments are why Trident was one of the technologies invited to Washington, and highlighted as a serious solution to the future challenge manure presents.

 Both Doyle and Roa have an interesting perspective on the future of manure.
-“We see a day,” envisions Dr. Roa, “when the manure we are trying to find a solution for today could be producing revenues equal to or greater than the milk itself.”
+“We know the day will come,” envisions Dr. Roa, “when the by-products from dairy manure will create revenue streams that equal or exceed the value from the milk itself.”